-The experiment was run on a PC (with a 1920x1080 pixel LCD monitor with a 240 Hz refresh rate) in a dimly-lit room, and the task programmed in Presentation.
+The experiment was run on a PC (with a $1920 \times 1080$ pixel LCD monitor with a 240-Hz refresh rate) in a dimly lit room, and the task was programmed in Presentation.
 A chin rest was used to maintain a viewing distance of approximately 75 cm.
-Gaze position was tracked and recorded at a sampling rate of 1000 Hz with an Eyelink 1000 eye tracker (SR Research Ltd. Ottawa ON).
+Gaze position was tracked and recorded at a sampling rate of 1000 Hz with an Eyelink 1000 eye tracker (SR Research Ltd.).
 The eye tracker was calibrated and validated for each participant before the experiment using a built-in 9-point calibration routine.
 Manual responses were made via computer mouse.

-EEG signals were recorded with a 64-channel Biosemi system (1024 Hz sampling rate), with active electrodes distributed across the scalp using the international 10-20 positioning system.
-The left mastoid was used as the online reference and the right mastoid was used to derive an average mastoid reference offline.
-Two electro-oculography (EOG) electrodes were placed below and to the right of the right eye to monitor for eye movements and blinks.
+EEG signals were recorded with a 64-channel Biosemi system (1024 rate), with active electrodes distributed across the scalp using the International 10-20 positioning system.
+The left mastoid was used as the online reference, and the right mastoid was used to derive an average mastoid reference offline.
+Two EOG electrodes were placed below and to the right of the right eye to monitor for eye movements and blinks.

-Task and procedure
+Task and Procedure

-The current experiment directly built on the task and procedure from van Ede et al. (2020) and thus had nearly identical procedures.
+The current experiment directly built on the task and procedure from van Ede and colleagues (2020) and thus had nearly identical procedures.
 In comparison to the original study, we made three adaptations.
 First and foremost, we here included neural EEG measurements.
-Second, to help disambiguate the retrocue from the memory probe, we adapted the retrocue to take the form of a colour patch presented behind the fixation cross rather than a change in the colour of the fixation cross itself (as we had used in the original study).
-Finally, to boost trial numbers in the most relevant conditions, we no longer included trials with grey neutral retrocues that we had included in the original study.
+Second, to help disambiguate the retrocue from the memory probe, we adapted the retrocue to take the form of a color patch presented behind the fixation cross rather than a change in the color of the fixation cross itself (as we had used in the original study).
+Finally, to boost trial numbers in the most relevant conditions, we no longer included trials with gray neutral retrocues that we had included in the original study.